arista-eosplus/ztpserver/docs/troubleshooting.rst

 the issue you've encountered has already been addressed, either in the documentation such as :doc:`tips`, or in the code, itself.
 Therefore, we strongly encourage anyone experiencing difficulty to reproduce the issue on the latest release version before opening an issue or requesting support.
+See :ref:`upgrading`.

 If the switch is not attempting Zero Touch Provisioning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^